mrdavehill/ACI/README.md

 ## Known issues

 The credentials file doesn't fit best practices for hiding your username and password.
 I am truly sorry for this.

+I could have used 'tenant' instead of 'environment' to clearer.

 ## Getting help